5atchm1n/dotfiles/README.md

 *this last one is probably not necessary but I think its cool af*

-c.vim is a syntax file to highlight struct types according to the norm of Ecole 42 *this file could definately be made to highlight ft_ that we have to code* I havent done it because i am still coding the libft :P but definitely will do it as soon as libft is the only lib we can use !!
+c.vim is a syntax file to highlight struct types according to the norm of Ecole 42 **this file could definately be made to highlight the f_ format that we use for functions** I havent done it because i am still coding the libft :P but definitely will do it as soon as libft is *set as finish* !! this file needs to be locate in this path place in this directory (**mkdir** if it doesnt exist!!) **~/.vim/syntax/c.vim**
-~/.vim/syntax/c.vim

-At some point I should make a script to install and add all this stuff :) --*maybe you can do it*
+At some point I should make a script to install and add all this stuff - probably when 42 re-opens :) --*maybe you can do it*